SichangHe/resume/resume.md

 SSO is a search engine research project at DKU lead by Professor Jiang Long.

-Steven wrote a feature-rich web scraper in async Rust for SSO.
+- Wrote a feature-rich web scraper in async Rust.
-He also helped the team develop its web server using Django in Python.
-He practiced HTML, ECMAScript, and Tailwindcss for the frontend, Django's Object-Relational Mapping (ORM) for the database, and Git for version management and teamwork.

     The scraper had run daily flawlessly since its final deployment.
+- Helped the team develop its web server using Django in Python.
+- Practiced HTML, ECMAScript, and Tailwindcss for the frontend.
+- Practiced Django's Object-Relational Mapping (ORM) for the database.
+- Practiced Git for version management and teamwork.

 ### Developing and maintaining an Open Source scraper (2022/06 - )